hypermedia-app/express-middleware-shacl/readme.md

 ```

 The type `<vocab/Person>` may be a shape which requires the object of `schema:spouse` and
-`schema:knows` to also be an instance of the same type:
+`schema:knows` to also be an instances of the same type:

 ```turtle
 prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#>